 Molly is fueled by the smell of wet ink.
 Molly has premiered hundreds of pieces, finding the creation of new music uplifting and miraculous.
 As co-founder and former member of the ensembles Eighth Blackbird and Beta Collide, Molly toured the world, recorded a dozen albums, and—with Eighth Blackbird—won a Grammy Award.

 Molly is fueled by the spark and closeness of chamber music.
 Molly is a co-founder of the Zohn Collective, a group of curious musicians who share a love of risk and exploration.
-They have collaborated with a puppet company and a cartoonist, have toured the US and México and record extensively.
+They have collaborated with a puppet company and a cartoonist, and have toured the world and record extensively.

 Molly is fueled by her work as a teacher.
 Molly is Associate Flute Professor at the Blair School of Music, Vanderbilt University, and Molly guides her students to become comprehensive flutists.
 They leave Molly as skilled, flexible, bold musicians, able to think critically and speak to audiences.
 Molly took her inspiration primarily from her stellar teachers at Oberlin, the Cincinnati Conservatory, and Northwestern.